SimplyUniq/smartCFL/README.md

 A complete integration of Coda Formula Language (CFL) support into Google Antigravity, providing syntax highlighting and AI-powered formula generation for Coda Makers.

+> [!IMPORTANT]
+> **Early Stage Project - Light Testing**
+>
+> This project has undergone very light testing and should be considered experimental.
+While the core functionality (syntax highlighting and AI-powered formula generation) has been validated, it has not been extensively tested in production environments.
+Use with caution and please report any issues you encounter.
+>
+> - ✅ Basic syntax highlighting validated
+> - ✅ AI agent CFL generation tested (8 validation tasks)
+> - ⚠️ Limited real-world usage
+> - ⚠️ May contain undiscovered edge cases
+>
+> **Recommendation:** Test thoroughly in your own environment before relying on this for critical work.

 ## Features

 - 🎨 **Syntax Highlighting** - JavaScript-based syntax highlighting for `.coda` files